Trump: We'll probably end up killing NAFTA 'at some point'

-Leaders from the U.S., Canada and Mexico officially began renegotiating NAFTA last week.

-Trump frequently blasted NAFTA on the campaign trail, labeling it the "worst trade deal in history" and blaming it for the loss of manufacturing jobs in America's Rust Belt.
+Trump frequently blasted NAFTA on the campaign trail, labeling it "the worst trade deal" in U.S. history and blaming it for the loss of manufacturing jobs in America's Rust Belt.

 But after taking office, Trump agreed to renegotiate the pact rather than moving to kill it straight away.
 He made the decision in April after talking to the leaders of Canada and Mexico.